 As International Archaeology Day (October 15, 2016) approaches, we’re celebrating by sharing posts about what we’re working on now—the daily work of archaeology.

 (October 11, 2016)—Well, not exactly.
-One of us was an archaeologist, one of us was an actress and an archaeologist, and one of us is a composer and was never an archaeologist.
+One of us was an archaeologist, one of us was an actor and an archaeologist, and one of us is a composer and was never an archaeologist.
 (We’ll leave it to you to guess.)
 But as the Archaeology Southwest Magazine team, we contribute to archaeology by being translators of a sort.

 I work with the guest editors and their authors to translate their research and ideas into normalpeoplespeak.
 My first steps are to read through the content and make notes about where we might need additional commentary (“Food for Thought” or “In Brief”).
 Then, I create style sheets for place names, people’s names, terminology, and so on.
 Those help me check facts and maintain consistency.